Lerne dieses Wort

 We are also planning two major campaigns to celebrate our continued growth:

-Come August, we will launch Vocabulary Junction, a campaign to make free tutoring available to third graders throughout the nation.
+Come August, we will launch Wortschatz Junction, a campaign to make free tutoring available to third graders throughout the nation.
 If we find some extra sponsorship support, we may even be able to include 2nd graders and other countries.
 You can find our partner invitation here: http://www.espindle.org/proposal_o.swf.

 Please contact us if you have ideas or would like to get involved!!